-The mission is based on resolution 1996 in the UN Security Council from 8 July 2011 and is a Chapter VII operation.
-The operation is a fully integrated one, which means that the liaison officers will form an integrated team with the UN’s civilian police officers, representatives of other UN bodies such as the United Nations High Commissioner for Refugees UNHCR, the World Food Programme and the United Nations Secretariat for Human Rights, OCHA.
+The mission is based on resolution 1996 in the UN Security Council of July 2011, and is a Chapter VII operation.
+The operation is fully integrated, which means that liaison officers form an integrated team with UN civilian police officers, representatives of other UN bodies such as the United Nations High Commissioner for Refugees, the World Food Programme and the United Nations Secretariat for Human Rights.

-The aim is that these teams will live and work in the premises that were used as electoral stations during the referendum.
-The assignments include, among other things, to:
+The intention is that these teams will live and work in the premises that were used as electoral stations during the country’s independence referendum.
+Assignments include:

-The Swedish contribution to the mission is currently three liaison officers and two staff officers, of which one Air Ops (air operations).
+The Swedish contribution to the mission is currently three liaison officers and two staff officers, of which one is attached to air operations.